leodemisel/project-website/index.md

-The choice of release date made by moviemakers are not always based on making money.
+The choices of release date made by studios are not always based on making money.
 Sometimes, they are based on prestige, so that they can make a lot of money at a later date.
 In the movie industry, this prestige is materialized by the ultimate recognition : an Oscar.
 It is known that the submission deadline to win an Oscar is usually around the end of the year.
 Furthermore, it is said that the Oscar season, ranging from October to December, is the season where moviemakers release their movies that are the most likely to win an Oscar.
 In this chapter, we will try to investigate the effect of Oscar season.